garyongguanjie/garyongguanjie.github.io/_posts/2023-3-31-the-best-part-is-no-part.md

 The same can be said for software systems.
 [Microservices](https://www.youtube.com/watch?v=y8OnoxKotPQ) has been the 'de facto' standard for modern day software architectures.
 While it does come with its benefits, one should still seek to minimize the number of services as much as possible as each service requires a whole team to build, test and maintain.
 A 100x engineer does not code 100x faster, in fact he spends 90% of his time thinking what not to write and only 10% of the time writing 1% of the code compared to others.

-*An engineering philosophy by an inexperienced and naive engineer.
+*An engineering philosophy by an inexperienced and naive 0.1x engineer.*
-( Sorry for the click bait.
-Also I want to test my google analytics on my site. )*